floriangrundig/karma-test-runner/README.md

 ## Introduction

 The plugin provides a new test type "javascript" which can be executed in the unit or functional test phase:
-* to run all javascript unit test you can execute @test-app unit:javascript@
+* to run all javascript unit test you can execute "test-app unit:javascript"
-* to run all javascript e2e test you can execute @test-app functional:javascript@
+* to run all javascript e2e test you can execute "test-app functional:javascript"
-* to run all unit tests inclusive javascript tests you can execute @test-app unit:@  as already known (same thing for all functional tests or all test with @test-app@)
+* to run all unit tests inclusive javascript tests you can execute "test-app unit:"  as already known (same thing for all functional tests or all test with "test-app")

 To javascript tests can be in any format [karma|http://karma-runner.github.io/] provides.
 To trigger the plugin to execute your tests you have create a normal test class (either in test/unit or test/functional) which has the name suffix "KarmaSuite":